 Festival Ferries will be traveling to and from Randall’s Island each day of the festival, throughout the day.
 Departures will take place from East 35th Street Ferry Landing located at the intersection of East 35th Street at the FDR Drive, with ferries running approximately every 15 minutes, starting at 11:00am.
 Ferries to the island will stop at 9pm and ferries from the island will not stop until all ferry ticket buyers are off the island.

-This is without a doubt the easiest way to get to/from the show, plus there will be music playing on the speakers and there is a full bar on most boats.
+This is without a doubt the easiest way to get to/from the show.
 There are only a limited number of ferry tickets available, and purchase information is available HERE.

 Festival shuttle buses will be traveling to and from Randall’s Island each day of the festival, throughout the day.
 Shuttles will pick up at Brooklyn Bowl (N. 12th Street and Wythe) in Williamsburg, Brooklyn, starting at 11:30am until 4:30pm before dropping off at the festival site.
 Shuttle bus tickets can and should be purchased in advance, ticketing info will be released in the coming months.

 This is also an incredibly easy and comfortable way to get to/from the show, plus it will drop you off in Williamsburg at the end of each night – a great place to be.
 There are only a limited number of shuttle tickets available, and tickets WILL sell out!
 Purchase information is available HERE.